zowe/community/Project Management/Meeting Minutes and Agenda/20191107/Meeting Minutes.md

 1. Start Recording
 2. ZLC Updates
 3. Current Release and Build Status (Jack/Mark)
-    - There was a fix applied to v1.7.0-RC1.
-    - v1.7.0-RC2 should be already available for testing.
-    - Target on Friday to finish verification and send vote request to ZLC.
-Hopefully can announce before end of week.
-    - Jack will be on vacation from Nov 14th - 21st.
-Mark will be helping on the final announcement of v1.7.0.
 4. Plan
 5. Squad Status:
     - Installation (Joe)